Czech Society of Actuaries

 The Czech Society of Actuaries (CSA, Česká společnost aktuárů) is the association of actuaries in Czechia.
 It aims to promote education and research in actuarial science and to mediate social and professional contacts among actuaries.

 The Society is a full member of the International Actuarial Association and the Actuarial Association of Europe.
-As of 2022, it has almost 330 members, around 110 of them fully qualified.
+As of 2023, it has around 350 members, more than 110 of them fully qualified.
 Current chairman of the Society is Jan Šváb.

 History

 Society of Czechoslovak Insurance Technicians

 Actuarial science started to be taught at the Prague Polytechnic in 1904, and the first students graduated in 1907.
 By 1918, more than 170 graduates completed the course.

 On 27 February 1919, the Society of Czechoslovak Insurance Technicians (Spolek československých pojistných techniků) was established.
 The Society aimed to associate insurance technicians and to support and promote interests of experts in fields of actuarial science and statistics.

 The Society was a member of the Comité Permanent des Congrès Internationaux d'Actuaires and eighteen Czechoslovak actuaries took part at the first post-war International Congress of Actuaries in London in 1927.

 In 1936, the Society of Czechoslovak Insurance Technicians had about 250 members and its long-time chairman was Václav Choděra.

 After World War II and communist coup in 1948, there was little need for actuaries, and the Society ceased to exist.